 Additionally, the README file in each of the component repositories listed above provides more detail on that piece.

 How can I install my own instance of Pelias?

-To try out Pelias quickly, use our Dockerfiles setup.
+To try out Pelias quickly, use our Docker setup.
 It uses Docker and docker-compose to allow you to quickly set up a Pelias instance for a small area (by default Portland, Oregon) in under 30 minutes.